 - Loitering

-- Noise Ordinance Violation
+- Noise ordinance violation

-- Public Urination
+- Public urination

-- Unlawful Storage
+- Unlawful storage

 - Prostitution

-- Soliciting a Prostitute
+- Soliciting a prostitute

-- Assess records that qualify for Checkr's expungement service as Clear.
+- Checkr's expungement service qualifiers

-- This guideline focuses on the candidate's age at the time of the record.
-Records from when the person was 18 years old or younger appear as Clear.
+- This category focuses on the candidate's age at the time of the record.

-- This guideline focuses on the candidate's age at the time of the record.
-Records from when the person was 25 years old or younger appear as Clear only if the candidate is currently older than 28.
+- This category focuses on the candidate's age at the time of the record.

 Guidelines for lookback period